pavlovandrija99/Crypto-Fiat-Currency-Exchange-App-Spring-Boot-Microservice-architecutre/README.md

                     - Crypto currency exhcangge request, QQQ stands for amount of XXX crypro currency, that exchanges into YYY crypto currency.
 UUU stands for the email of the user that is sending request.

  * Feign Client (from Spring Cloud) is used for simplifying and making effective communication between microservices.
  * All microservices are connected to ZIPKIN tracing server, which tracks HTTP request thah are sent to any of microservices, and provides useable information about      request state/result.
+ZIPKIN tracing server is running on port 9411 by default.
  * Every microservice is dockerized using Docker (docker-compose.yaml file).